Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 Kubernetes is an open-source system for deploying and managing containerized applications within a hybrid or cloud environment.
 Using the Snow Commander cloud management platform, you can instantiate a Kubernetes cluster, and then use vCommander’s  orchestration, self-service, cloud governance and cost optimization features to manage the cluster.

-This article shows you how to use Commander 7.0.2 and greater to get a Kubernetes cluster up and running quickly on AWS, and to add the deployed cluster to Commander’s inventory as a managed system.
+This article shows you how to use Commander 7.0.2 and greater to get a Kubernetes cluster up and running quickly on AWS, and to add the deployed cluster to Commander’s inventory.
 While there are many ways to deploy Kubernetes, this solution uses the kubeadm deployment and installation method on Centos 7 Linux, 64-bit architecture.

 This article is intended for systems administrators, engineers and IT professionals.
 Previous experience with Linux, Docker and AWS is required.